ryangerardwilson/rgwml/README.md

 ## Modules Overview

 ### `df_utils`
-- **Purpose**: Replicate Python Pandas library functionality in Rust.
+- **Purpose**: Replicate Python Pandas library and Jypiter Notebook functionality in Rust.
-- **Features**: The Query and Grouper structs ease data manipulation, transformation, filtering, sorting, and aggregation.
+- **Features**: The Query and Grouper structs ease data manipulation, transformation, filtering, sorting, and aggregation, as DataFrames.
+The DataFrameCacher struct allows you to gracefully cache and retrieve results of functions that return a Dataframe.

 ### `ai_utils`
 - **Purpose**: Leverage Rust's concurrency for AI/Graph Theory based analysis.
-- **Features**: Perform complex data analyses and process neural associations in parallel, harnessing Rust's performance and safety.
+- **Features**: Perform complex data analyses and process neural associations in parallel, harnessing Rust's performance and safety - all while playing well with the `df_utils` library.

 ### `api_utils`
 - **Purpose**: Gracefully make and cache API calls.